 And theatres aren’t in competition with each other.

-Right, and I think we have to move away form the mentality of scarcity to one of abundance, which I know is hard to do because we’re all under-resourced as companies, we’re all undercapitalized.
+Right, and I think we have to move away from the mentality of scarcity to one of abundance, which I know is hard to do because we’re all under-resourced as companies, we’re all undercapitalized.
 I recognize that mentality of scarcity drives our operations, but I’m excited by how we can engage more, not in coproductions, but in partnerships, meaningful partnerships.
 What are the things that we can actually learn with each other in working together with different organizations?

-And what I mean by that is, say that Long Wharf decides to partner with New York Theatre Workshop.
+And what I mean by that is, say that Long Wharf was given the opportunity to partner with New York Theatre Workshop.
 Of course there will be a sharing of financial resources and costume and props and things like that.
 But what I’m more interested in is, what are the values, what are the conversations, what are the ways that New York Theatre Workshop works that can inspire the way we do things?
 And what are the ways New York Theatre Workshop can learn from Long Wharf?
 How can we make our art?
 What are the conversations we’re having with our artists?
 And what can they learn?
 I think that is the way of the future in terms of how we actually build and sustain a vibrant theatre ecology and just a vibrant national community.

 How do you plan on engaging with New Haven’s communities of color and to bring them into the theatre?